saucelabs/sauce-docs/docs/error-reporting/language-integrations/electron.md

 - `_productName` (Populated from `package.json`, but can be overridden by `productName` passed to `crashReporter.start`)
 - `_version` (Populated from the `version` field in the application's `package.json` file)

 There are two ways to include additional attributes with your crash reports.
-The first method works on Windows, Linux, and macOS, while the second method is currently available only on macOS.
+The first method works on Windows, Linux, and macOS, while the second is available only on macOS.

 #### Method 1: Windows/Linux/MacOS - Using the `extra` option on `crashReporter.start()`